Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

 Example with Rotor Sleeve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Running the example case with rotor sleeve returns the following result,
+Running the example case with a rotor sleeve returns the following result:

 .. code-block:: python

    False

-indicating no failure is found under speed below the input maximum speed ``N_max``.
+indicating no failure is found in speeds tested below the maximum speed ``N_max`` given by the user.

 Example with No Rotor Sleeve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Running the example case with no rotor sleeve returns the following result,
+Running the example case with no rotor sleeve returns the following result:

 .. code-block:: python

    (True, 'Adhesive', 77700.0)

 indicating a failure with the adhesive at 77700 RPM.